-Independent remuneration advice and guidance is sought to ensure remuneration at all levels is set competitively relative to industry peers and similarly sized publicly listed companies.
+Independent remuneration advice and guidance is sought to ensure remuneration is set competitively relative to industry peers and similarly sized publicly listed companies.

 Gender remuneration analysis is undertaken and corporate objectives are established to achieve parity between male and female remuneration for like roles.